French Drain Installation Denver and Surrounding Cities

 - Poorly kept grass in the yard from too much water

 - Soil erosion from the displacement of the top layer of soil because of running water

 - Flooded basement after heavy rains from water admittance through the foundation

 - Standing water in your yard or home

 Benefits of French Drains

-Why install a French drain?
+Why opt for a French drain installation?
 Good drainage is important to ensure your Denver home stays dry.
 Standing water around your foundation or in areas of your yard can lead to a variety of problems.
 If groundwater collects in your basement or crawlspace, it can cause serious damage, major health issues, and cost thousands of dollars to repair.
 Your foundation may fail if uneven saturation of expansive clay soils causes it to expand and contract at different rates.
-In addition, damp crawlspaces and basements can lead to wood rot, mold and other health concerns.
+In addition, damp crawl spaces and basements can lead to wood rot, mold and other health concerns.
 And standing water in your yard can become a breeding ground for mosquitoes or lead to flooding.